charleshartman/RB120/assessment_prep/oop.md

 Class methods are called on the class itself while instance methods are called on objects that have been instantiated by the class, thus class methods are used for functionality that does not pertain to individual objects.

-In the example below, the object that local variable `tom` is pointing to invokes the instance method `#greet`, whereas the `Client` class itself invokes the class method `#self.greeting`.
+In the example below, the object that local variable `tom` is pointing to invokes the instance method `#greet`, whereas the `Client` class itself invokes the class method `#greeting`.
+(Note that we prepend the keyword `self` to the method name when defining a class method.)

 ```ruby
 class Client